ayunimatulf/IDAO2020_transformer_team/README.md

       - Using neural network and predict each label by the simulation and sat id (predict x by used sat_id and x_sim, y by used sat_id and y_sim, and also same for z)
       - Predict x,y,z as a vector 1x3 use x_sim, y_sim, z_sim
     - Result
-      - Has result better than previous strategy
+      - Has result better than previous strategy<br>
         ![alt text](pict/5a_IDAO2020_smape.png)
 8. <b>6_IDAO2020.ipynb</b>
     - Models